asensio-lab/workplace-charging-experiment/README.md

 9. *weekday*: the day of the week on which the charging session took place
 10. *platform*: the digital platform used by the EV driver to log the session
 11. *distance*: the distance from a user's home to the charging location, expressed in miles except where user did not report address
-12. *userId*: a random 6-digit number used to identify sessions logged by a specific user
+12. *userId*: a random number used to uniquely identify a given user and his or her transactions
-13. *stationId*: a random 6-digit number used to identify sessions logged at a specific charging station
+13. *stationId*: a random number unique to each specific charging station
-14. *locationId*: a random 6-digit number corresponding to a specific location owned by the firm, where chargers were installed
+14. *locationId*: a random number unique to a specific location owned by the firm, where chargers were installed
 15. *managerVehicle*: a binary variable; 1 if the vehicle logging the transcation is of the type largely used by firm managers, 0 otherwise
 16. *facilityType*: a categorical variable indicating the type of facility a station is installed at; manufacturing = 1, office = 2, research and development = 3, other = 4
 17. *Mon, Tues, Wed, Thurs, Fri, Sat, Sun*: binary variables for day of week of a given session; 1 if the session occurred on that day of week, 0 otherwise